tlbtlbtlb/tlbcore/README.md

   * code_gen: a javascript library for generating C++ data structure code, including JSON IO
   * common: a grab-bag of C++ utilities like stringprintf, wrappers around pthreads, read/write STL into JSON, etc.
-  * lapack : numerical stuff, including C++ and node.js wrappings of LAPACK functions
+  * numerical : numerical stuff, including polynomial fitting and C++ and Node.js wrappings of LAPACK functions
   * genes: a simple genome library, not good for anything yet
   * nodeif: wrap C++ code for Node.js
   * realtime: obsolete